uzairali19/super-secret-chat-app/README.md

-# Years Chat Assessment
+# Super Secret Chat APP

-> This is a Chat Application for Years Chat Assessment, Users can join a room, chat, edit and delete messages.
+> This is a Super Secret Chat APP, Users can join a room, chat, edit and delete messages.
 However other users do get notify due to that.
 Have fun Chatting!!

 ## Built With